ThatGuyIKnow/WebsiteMonitor/README.md

-Certainly!
-Here's a README for your program that includes instructions on how to run it on startup in Ubuntu:

 # Website Monitoring Program

 This program is designed to monitor specific websites for changes in their content and send email notifications when changes are detected.
 It consists of two parts: a graphical user interface (GUI) for configuring the monitoring settings and a background script for continuous monitoring based on the configured settings.